kpb/dotfiles/README.md

 # Kenneth Does Dotfiles

-I/Kenneth decided to get more serious about my dotfiles.
+I/Kenneth decided to get more serious about my [dotfiles][awsome-dotfiles].
 I've started organizing them following [GNU Stow][stow] naming conventions and created a Makefile to install/uninstall them easily.

 ## Use